How Does Music Affect Your Brain?

 Many of the beneficial effects of music on the brain are not limited to any single genre.
 Whether you're listening to the smooth jazz styling of Billie Holiday on vinyl, the classic country sounds of Johnny Cash on YouTube, or The Beatles and their powerful British Invasion rock music on Spotify, different styles can produce the same results – as long as they align with your musical preferences.
 In this way, it's the brain's relationship with familiar and favored music that is key.

 In other cases, the style of music can play a role.
 When it comes to the best music for learning, for example, experts recommend different genres for different purposes.
 Upbeat music, including songs with positive lyrics, can provide an energy boost and get your brain primed for learning.
-Once it's time to buckle down and concentrate, however – like when you need to read, write, or study your course materials, instrumental music and soothing genres can help you stay calm and focused.
+Once it's time to buckle down and concentrate, however—like when you need to read, write, or study your course materials, instrumental music and soothing genres can help you stay calm and focused.
 Ultimately, however, each person may develop an approach to studying and music that's uniquely suited for them.
+For more on this topic, check out courses in psychology that explore the inner workings of the human mind.

 Some places you may be able to find new music include: